-- ...do not contain detailed information on all product types due to reasons of clarity and cannot take into account every conceivable case of installation or operation. - ...contain instructions for the entire product life cycle of the fan. - ...must be read and understood in full before starting any work on and with the fan. - ... must be strictly followed. - If you have any questions which are not answered in the assembly instructions, please contact mdexx fan systems GmbH. - For supplementary information on safe operation, please refer to the additional document supplied: "Technical Terms and Conditions of Delivery mdexx fan systems GmbH".
+- ...do not contain detailed information on all product types due to reasons of clarity and cannot take into account every possible case of installation or operation. - ...do not provide detailed information on installing the valve gate, as the customer's installation situation is not known. - ...do not contain information from subcontractors.
+These are included in the overall documentation. - ...contain instructions for the entire product life cycle of the fan. - ...must be read and understood in full before starting any work on and with the fan. - ... must be strictly followed. - ▶ If you have any questions which are not answered in the assembly instructions, please contact mdexx fan systems GmbH. - ► For supplementary information on safe operation, please refer to the additional document supplied: "Technical Terms and Conditions of Delivery mdexx fan systems GmbH".